Alder9/CUEBIO-Frontend/README.md

 ## Leaflet

-Make sure leaflet is installed with `ng install leaflet`.
+Make sure leaflet is installed with `npm install leaflet`.
+Or install or requirements with npm.

 ## Development server